Forty-SixNTwo/devops-assignment/README.md

    EMAIL_DEFAULT_LAYOUT='index'
 ```

-## Config settings .env for connect MySQL
+## Config settings .env for MySQL

-Once the database has been configured, start the Nest App via `npm run start:dev` it automatically synchronizes the entities so ready to use. :heart_eyes_cat:
+- Note that this app needs an MySQL instance in order to operate

 ```
    TYPEORM_CONNECTION = "mysql"